Before Spinnerette, there was Krakow. (No, not the city in Poland.)

 - Cute Monster Girl: Guinness.
 One of the sweetest six-armed demon nagas you'll ever meet.

 - Good Bad Girl: Kia is the perfect example — though a succubus genetically, she's far happier working in a bookstore.
-Played with using Regan, a young vampire and Guinness's only friend at the beginning of high school, who listens to Christian Rock as an act of rebellion against her mother, who is incognito on Earth as a big star in the death metal music world.
+Played with using Reagan, a young vampire and Guinness's only friend at the beginning of high school, who listens to Christian Rock as an act of rebellion against her mother, who is incognito on Earth as a big star in the death metal music world.
 Except when she's singing sickengly cute kids' music to pay the bills...

 - Humongous Mecha: Tom's job in Japan involves developing these to fend off Kaiju attacks.